OctoPrint/octoprint.org/conduct/index.md

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement by emailing `safety@octoprint.org`, which currently goes to Gina Häußge, Billie Ruben and Jubaleth.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement by emailing `safety@octoprint.org`, which currently goes to Gina Häußge, Billie Ruben and Jubaleth, or by using the report/flag feature of the medium used.

 All complaints will be reviewed and investigated promptly and fairly.